Bluefinger/bevy_rand/README.md

 ### Forking RNGs

-For seeding `EntropyComponent`s from a global source, it is best to make use of forking instead of generating the seed value directly. `GlobalEntropy` can only exist as a singular instance, so when forking normally, it will always fork as `EntropyComponent` instances.
+For seeding `Entropy`s from a global source, it is best to make use of forking instead of generating the seed value directly. `GlobalEntropy` can only exist as a singular instance, so when forking normally, it will always fork as `Entropy` instances.

 ```rust
 use bevy_ecs::prelude::*;